brownedon/wixel-xDrip/README.md

 Everything below applies with these addtions:
-1. Is capable of sending packets directly to the pebble watch<br>
+1. Is capable of sending packets directly to the pebble watch
-2.  keeps the usb open so you can debug through serial, if the usb is plugged in<Br>
+2.  keeps the usb open so you can debug through serial, if the usb is plugged in

 xDrip for Wixel
 =================